 The official languages of the BA are Estonian, Latvian and Lithuanian.
 Other languages are used by agreement of the delegations.

 The work of the Presidium is directed by the President and two Vice Presidents.
-The President is elected from the presiding country, for the term of one year.
+The President is elected from the presiding country for a term of one year.
 Estonia holds the presidency of the BA in 2017.
 Strengthening the security and defence cooperation of the Baltic States, the issues of common energy market, and transport and infrastructure, and also smart solutions in education, innovation and research are mainly focused on.

 Five committees have been formed for the Baltic parliamentary cooperation: